spolly/photoreflectance/README.md

 This function accepts additional inputs (default is listed first):
 * 'fixM': 'true' or 'false'.
 This fixes the m-exponent to 2.5 (true) or sets it as a floating fitting parameter (false).
-* 'couplePhase', 'false', 'true'.
+* 'couplePhase': 'false' or 'true'.
 This allows each oscillator to have a separate phase term, or couples all oscillators to one phase paramter.
 * 'plotFitOnly': 'false' or 'true'.
 Plots the resulting fit against the data (true) or checks against 'plotAll'.
 * 'plotAll': 'true' or 'false': Plots the fit as well as the component functions (true) or does not plot anything (false).